 The Department requires that significant participation by business enterprises certified by the Department of Small and Local Business Development as: (i) a local business enterprise; (ii) a small business enterprise; (iii) a disadvantaged business enterprise; (iv) having a owned resident business; (v) being a longtime business resident; or (vi) having a local business enterprise with its principal office located in an enterprise zone.
-Accordingly, and in addition to the preference points conferred by Section C.1, the Department requires that business enterprises so certified must participate in at least 50% of the development.
-At least 35% must be awarded to entities that are certified as either Small or Disadvantaged Business Enterprises by the District of Columbia Local Business Opportunity Commission and 20% to entities that are certified as Disadvantaged Business Enterprises.
+Accordingly, and in addition to the preference points conferred by Section C.1, the Department requires that business enterprises so certified must participate in at least fifty percent (50%) of the Contract work under this procurement.
+At least thirty five percent (35%) of the Contract work must be awarded to entities that are certified as either Small or Disadvantaged Business Enterprises by the District of Columbia Local Business Opportunity Commission and twenty percent (20%) to entities that are certified as Disadvantaged Business.
 Offerors will be required to submit a Local Business Enterprise Utilization Plan with their proposals.
 The Utilization Plan must demonstrate how this requirement will be met and, to the extent possible at this stage in the project, should identify the specific firms that will be used and their respective roles.